input-output-hk/partner-chains-smart-contracts/docs/SIPs/07-ModularisingTokenHandling.md

   Thus, transfers from mainchain to sidechain would amount to paying one's assets to a lock box validator address.
   Unfortunately, since this imposes little structure on the UTxOs which contain
-    the mainchain assets that are transferred to the sidechain, and hence significantly complicates transfers from sidechain to mainchain.
+    the mainchain assets that are transferred to the sidechain, this adds complications to transfers from sidechain to mainchain.
-  For example, if there is 100 participants transfer 1 token from mainchain to
+  For example, if there are 100 participants who transfer 1 token from mainchain to
-    sidechain, then there would be 100 UTxOs each containing a single mainchain asset.
+    sidechain, then there would be 100 UTxOs (lock boxes) each containing a single mainchain asset.
   So, if one tries to claim all 100 of the mainchain asset in a transfer from sidechain to mainchain,
     clearly one cannot do this in a single transaction due to transaction size limits of the blockchain.
-  Following this line of reasoning, this forces the design to be "two-staged"
+  Following this line of reasoning, this forces the design to be "multi-staged"
-    in the sense that transfers from sidechain to mainchain must mint an extra a token whose burning allows controlled unlocking of lock box addresses.
+    in the sense that transfers from sidechain to mainchain must allow claiming of tokens in lock boxes to be distributed over many transactions.
+  A natural way to implement this would be to mint `k` tokens on the mainchain for each sidechain to mainchain transaction transferring `k` mainchain assets, and make burning of this token correspond to unlocking the mainchain assets.
   Of course, this extra level of "indirection" increases fees, so this idea was
     dismissed.